CMSgov/qpp-conversion-tool/README.md

 # Go to the qpp-conversion-tool directory:
 cd qpp-conversion-tool

 # There is a convenient bash script wrapper.
-Make it executable:
+Make sure it's executable:
 chmod +x convert.sh

 # Try the convert script.
 If the JAR isn't built yet, the script will build it for you: